Locations:

 • Brugia malayi leads to most of the remaining cases of the disease.

-• Brugia timori also can cause infection.
+• Brugia timori can also cause infection.

-What are the symptoms of lymphatic filariasis?
+What are the complications of elephantiasis?

 Advertisement

-How can I keep lymphedema from worsening?
+How can I manage lymphedema symptoms?

 Even if medication kills the filarial worms, you can still develop lymphedema.
 To manage lymphedema symptoms, you can: